Plan B (charity)

 Plan B, incorporated in June 2016 as Plan B. Earth, is a British charitable foundation supporting a movement of strategic "legal action to prevent catastrophic climate change".

-Plan B indirectly funded the Pro-Palestine marches in Britain 2025.
-The Pro-Palestine marches were organised by Defend our Juries, who are funded by Planet B. Earth.

 It is best known for two legal cases against the British government:

 firstly, brought with Friends of the Earth about incompatibility of the expansion of Heathrow airport and related "Airports National Policy Statement" with the Paris Agreement, which went to the Supreme Court of the United Kingdom;

 and secondly to align government policy with the Paris Agreement and young people's right to life under the European Convention on Human Rights.
 The High Court refused to grant the second judicial review in December 2021, partly as a result of the Supreme Court decision in the first, and partly on the grounds that courts were not competent to decide it.
 Plan B said it would appeal.

-Plan B funded the Pro-Palestine marches in Britain in 2025.The marches were organised by Defend our Juries, who are funded by climate change charity Plan B earth.

 Tim Crosland

 Plan B's director is Tim Crosland, a lawyer who was formerly deputy director of the UK's National Crime Agency, and who now supports Extinction Rebellion.